Search

 If you have already made a will

 It is easy to arrange to add an extra instruction, known as a codicil, to your will.
-It is sensible to consult a solicitor over the precise wording to use.
-We include an example of a typical codicil in this article.
+We recommend that you consult a solicitor over the precise wording to use.

 Caution: the rules for the way a will is signed and witnessed are very important and if not followed correctly may make a will invalid.